 Are you in a small group Bible study?

-Do you have what you would consider to be at least two or three close girlfriends?
+Do you have what you would consider to be at least one or two close girlfriends?

 Do you spend regular time alone with God, reading the Bible and praying?

 Are you serving anyone outside of your immediate family?

 Are you exercising, eating well, trying to get enough rest, up-to-date on your health appointments?

 If you can answer yes to most of these, you’re on the right track and you are doing your part.
 If you answered no to even half of these, this is where you can start.
 No judgment…just grace and forward movement.

 Secondly, your marriage.
 Here are a few questions to ask yourself about your marriage:

 When was the last time you read a good book on marriage?

 Are you and your husband in counseling?
 Or if he refuses, are you in marriage counseling on your own?